 Overall, the workshop was wonderful.
 We saw temples, monks, mountain hilltribes, people working in fields, and even baby elephants!
 BTW, if you are ever in Chiang Mai and want to see the elephants, the absolute best place to see them is at Elephant Nature Park.
 It is one of the most ethical, caring parks in the country; other places just don’t compare and may even have questionable practices (but you would never find out, they all tout themselves as “ethical”, even if they are not).

-On this trip, I also decided to bring the Fuji X-T1.
+On this trip, I also decided to bring the FUJIFILM X-T1.
 I have to say that it was such a great decision!
 I didn’t have all of the gear I needed for the trip, so I rented a few things from LensRentals.com (click here to see the gear I brought on my trip).
 I mostly used the camera for hand-held work, so I still haven’t tested it again as a landscape camera, but so far I am very impressed.
 The focusing was fast, my images are sharp, and it just felt good using it.
 Also, for trips like this, weight is a huge factor in why I want to use a mirrorless.
-I’m on my feet the majority of the time, and because the Fuji is so small I was able to carry around two cameras, each with their own lens, and it wasn’t too heavy at all.
+I’m on my feet the majority of the time, and because the FUJIFILM cameras and lenses are so small I was able to carry around two cameras, each with their own lens, and it wasn’t too heavy at all.

 Click here to view the gear used on this trip.